m2osw/prinbee/doc/CLIENT-SERVICE.md

 the data directly to the server.
 It includes support for all the available features.

+You may also call this client a proxy.

 ## Features

 ### Connecting to All Servers